-- o The core curriculum must be completed. - Traditional Students: at least 9, but no more than 12, credits must be completed as an Evening & Weekend MBA student by the end

-- of the Summer quarter preceding the Fall transfer. - Accelerated Option Students: at least 3, but no more than 6, credits must be completed as an Evening & Weekend MBA student by the end of the Summer quarter preceding Fall start. - Transfer requests must be submitted using this e-form by the end of the Fall Quarter preceding the transfer. - Completion of an in-person interview.
+- The core curriculum must be completed. - Traditional Students: at least 9, but no more than 12, credits must be completed as an Evening & Weekend MBA student by the end of the Summer quarter preceding the Fall transfer. - Accelerated Option Students: at least 3, but no more than 6, credits must be completed as an Evening & Weekend MBA student by the end of the Summer quarter preceding the Fall transfer. - A written application submitted through a form shared with all Evening & Weekend students at the end of each Fall quarter. - Completion of an in-person interview.